cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     Inputs:
     - n, the number of shares to generate, an integer
-    - t, the threshold of the secret sharing scheme, an integer
+    - THRESHOLD_LIMIT, the threshold of the secret sharing scheme, an integer
     - vss_commitment: A VSS commitment to a secret polynomial f.

     Outputs: